simsam8/idd-solafune/report/report.md

 [^2]: [Basline pipeline by motokimura](https://github.com/motokimura/solafune_deforestation_baseline)

-## Model Architectures
+## Model architectures

-We have applied the following model architectures; UNet, DeepLabV3, VisionTransformer, Segformer, and TransUNet.
+We have applied the following model architectures; UNet, DeepLabV3+, Vision Transformer (ViT), Segformer, and TransUNet.

-UNet, DeepLabV3, and Segformer are applied using the pytorch segmentation Models library[@Iakubovskii:2019], while VisionTransformer and TransUNet are implemented following their respective papers and source code.
+We used the Pytorch Segmentation Models library [@Iakubovskii:2019] to implement UNet, DeepLabV3+, and Segformer, while ViT and TransUNet are implemented following their respective papers and source code.

-### Vision Transformer
+### Vision Transformer (ViT)

 [@dosovitskiy2020vit]